ArKT-7/won-deployer/guide/English/prepare-en_t1.md

 ### Get WoN Deployer (Windows on Nabu Installer)

 #### For Windows Users:
-**Instalaation of the Deployer, Platform Tools and Required Files**
+**Installation of the Deployer, Platform Tools and Required Files**

    Open PowerShell/Terminal as an Administrator and run the following command: